ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/storage/customizing-raven-data-files-locations.markdown

 {PANEL: Automate storage definitions}

 * To help automate the process, we have added the [on directory initialize](../../server/configuration/storage-configuration#storage.ondirectoryinitialize.exec) configuration option.
   Whenever RavenDB __creates a directory__, it will invoke the process that is defined within that configuration.

+* The process is called just before the directory is created.
   This allows you to create a script with your own logic, defining junction/mount points as needed.

+---

 * RavenDB will invoke the process with the following params:

+    * Params passed by the user:
-  * User arguments - optional params, supplied by the [optional user arguments](../../server/configuration/storage-configuration#storage.ondirectoryinitialize.exec.arguments) configuration option
+        * User arguments - optional params, set in the [optional user arguments](../../server/configuration/storage-configuration#storage.ondirectoryinitialize.exec.arguments) configuration option

+    * Params passed by RavenDB:
         * The environment type (System, Database, Index, Configuration, Compaction)
         * The database name
         * Path of the `DataDir` directory
         * Path of the `Temp` directory
         * Path of the `Journals` directory

+---

 {NOTE: }
 #### Script example - Basic usage